isomerpages/astar-nrp/_research/1c-environment.md

 third_nav_title: Domains
 ---
 ## Overview
-Environment public use cases in Singapore is a large area to cover, tedious work, and manpower intensive.
-Robotics comes in to ease out the manpower shortages faced in this sector.
+Maintaining the environment for public use cases in Singapore requires tedious work and large coverage, and is manpower intensive.
+Robotics could help ease the manpower requirements within this sector.

 ## Projects related to Environment